 The program includes three online courses and one residential workshop in Denver, Colorado.
 You’ll progress through the courses in sequence with a peer cohort—just 12 students.
 You may complete coursework at your pace within specified due dates.
 Experiential activities will require you to work in the community, away from the computer.
 As you move through the program, your instructors will offer guidance, provide individualized weekly feedback and actively participate in online discussion forums.

 Courses are delivered online through Canvas.
 In addition to coursework, projects are incorporated throughout the program.
 Assignments and projects are based on engagement (peer-to-peer and to instructor, and in your community).
+Students will also have "face-to-face" time with their cohort and instructor, meeting for 2-4 pre-scheduled synchronous sessions per course (via Zoom).

-Introduction to Humane Education for Early Learners
+Introduction to Humane Education

 About this Course